-Our three largest target markets, by revenue, are wireless communications, industrial and automotive electronics and wired infrastructure, with computer and consumer computing peripherals typically representing a much smaller percentage of our overall net revenue.
-The percentage of total net revenue generated by sales into each of our target markets varies from quarter to quarter, due largely to fluctuations in end-market demand, including the effects of seasonality.
+Our three largest target markets, by revenue, are wireless communications, wired infrastructure and industrial and automotive electronics, with computer and consumer computing peripherals typically representing a much smaller percentage of our overall net revenue.
+The percentage of total net revenue generated by sales in each of our target markets varies from quarter to quarter, due largely to fluctuations in end-market demand, including the effects of seasonality.
 The first fiscal quarter is typically our lowest revenue and cash generating quarter due, in part, to holiday shut downs at many original equipment manufacturer, or OEM, customers and distributors, and the first half of the fiscal year tends to generate lower revenue than the second half.
-We saw a return to this typical seasonality during the first half of fiscal year 2011.
-However, we may not see typical seasonality during the remaining portion of our fiscal year due to customer concerns regarding global economic conditions.
-During the second quarter of fiscal year 2011, a devastating earthquake and subsequent tsunami struck Japan, a critical area for manufacturing many components important for the semiconductor supply chain.
-These events did not have a significant effect on our own business in the second fiscal quarter.
-However, we believe that they may have caused semiconductor suppliers, manufacturers and customers to build up inventory in the aftermath of these events, in anticipation of component shortages.
-We believe this may be causing inventory corrections in the supply chain.
+However, typical seasonality and industry cyclicality may be overshadowed by other factors such as wider macroeconomic effects and timing of significant product launches by large OEMs.
+In the first quarter of fiscal year 2012, strength in the smartphone market and strong sales to a particular OEM more than offset the typical seasonal trend in revenue from our wireless target market.
+Weakness in industrial spending, in China in particular, together with the recent flooding in Thailand, a critical area for manufacturing many components important for the semiconductor supply chain, adversely impacted revenue from our industrial target market in the first quarter of fiscal year 2012.
+Our capacity mitigation plan to relocate production from areas affected by the flooding is now largely complete.